Grei Etf Beta

 Competition

-In accordance with the recently published financial statements, Goldman Sachs has a Beta of 1.09.
+In accordance with the recently published financial statements, GREI has a Beta of 1.09.
 This is much higher than that of the Goldman Sachs family and significantly higher than that of the Miscellaneous Sector category.
 The beta for all United States etfs is notably lower than that of the firm.

-Goldman Beta Peer Comparison
+GREI Beta Peer Comparison

-Goldman Sachs is currently under evaluation in beta as compared to similar ETFs.
+GREI is currently under evaluation in beta as compared to similar ETFs.

-Fund Asset Allocation for Goldman Sachs
+Fund Asset Allocation for GREI

 The fund invests 100.0% of asset under management in tradable equity instruments, with the rest of investments concentrated in .

-Asset allocation divides Goldman Sachs' investment portfolio among different asset categories to balance risk and reward by investing in a diversified mix of instruments that align with the investor's goals, risk tolerance, and time horizon.
+Asset allocation divides GREI's investment portfolio among different asset categories to balance risk and reward by investing in a diversified mix of instruments that align with the investor's goals, risk tolerance, and time horizon.
 Mutual funds, which pool money from multiple investors to buy a diversified portfolio of securities, use asset allocation strategies to manage the risk and return of their portfolios.

 Mutual funds allocate their assets by investing in a diversified portfolio of securities, such as stocks, bonds, cryptocurrencies and cash.
 The specific mix of these securities is determined by the fund's investment objective and strategy.
 For example, a stock mutual fund may invest primarily in equities, while a bond mutual fund may invest mainly in fixed-income securities.
 The fund's manager, responsible for making investment decisions, will buy and sell securities in the fund's portfolio as market conditions and the fund's objectives change.

-Goldman Fundamentals
+GREI Fundamentals

 Currently Active Assets on Macroaxis